unbywyd/prismaQl/README.md

 - **Safe & Reversible Edits** – Built-in validation with automatic backups to ensure data integrity.
 - **Flexible Relation Management** – Supports **1:1, 1:M, and M:N** relationships, including **pivot table-based relations**.
 Allows both **direct** and **indirect** (foreign-key-only) associations, with the ability to choose the **FK holder side** for precise schema control.

-> **Note:** PrismaQL is alpha-stage software.
-APIs may evolve, and advanced features are still in development.

 ---

 ## How It Works